-Coromandel Watchdog of Hauraki is an incorporated society, founded in 1980, that acts as an umbrella group the anti-mining movement across the Coromandel/Hauraki.
-Providing information and leadership in areas such as research, public education, policy advocacy, capacity building, political lobbying and direct action, as needed by our communities.
+Coromandel Watchdog of Hauraki is an incorporated society.
+Founded in 1980 we are an umbrella group for all the anti-mining groups in communities across the across the Hauraki Coromandel.
+We provide information and support with research, public education, policy advocacy, capacity building, political lobbying and direct action, as needed by our communities.

-We are a group of residents, iwi, visitors and absentee ratepayers whose key objective is to protect the Coromandel/Hauraki from Te Moehau in the north to Te Aroha in the south, from the precious metal mining industry.
-We oppose mining because we understand that the long term detrimental, and widespread impacts of the industry would undermine the environment, culture and economy of this unique and speicla corner of Aotearoa New Zealand.
+Our executive committee is comprised of residents, iwi and absentee ratepayers who share the belief that the Hauraki Coromandel, from Te Moehau in the north to Te Aroha in the south, is too precious to mine.
+The impacts of the industry would undermine the environment, culture and economy of this unique and speicla corner of Aotearoa New Zealand.

 We have a long and proud history of passionate and dedicated work to prevent mining returning to the Te Waka o Hauraki.
 Our campaigns have been well documented by national and international media and Te Papa Museum holds a collection of our campaign posters over the years.

 As an organisation, we have a wide and varied range of people who are on the executive committee, or who support from afar, or who contribute in a range of different ways; we see all peaceful means of participating as equally important.
 Valuing the people who are looking after the children or baking scones, as much as the media spokesperson or the activist lying down in front of a truck.
+We are our community.